Sensitivity Analysis on the Sphere and a Spherical ANOVA Decomposition: Introduction

 \section{Introduction}

 Functions on the sphere arise in diverse applications, ranging from geophysics to quantum mechanics.
 To efficiently analyze and approximate such functions, a deep understanding of their internal structure is essential.
 The ANOVA (analysis of variance) decomposition provides a remarkably elegant framework for understanding the structure of multivariate functions.
 In the classical setting, where the domain is a tensor product space, the decomposition exhibits a particularly transparent form: component functions corresponding to different variable subsets are orthogonal, and the hierarchical interaction structure can be characterized cleanly.
 However, when the domain is the high-dimensional sphere, this clarity gets lost.
 The lack of a natural product structure complicates both the definition and computation of ANOVA components, making the extension of classical results to spherical domains highly nontrivial.
+A general explicit definition of an unique ANOVA decomposition for dependent input variables is not possible, ~\cite{Ho07, LiRa12, Ra142, PoWe24}.
+We study here an iterative definition for the spherical case, where we are able to transfer the properties of the classical decomposition partially to the sphere.

 In this paper, we develop a spherical ANOVA decomposition that allows us to split the total variance of the function into contributions of specific groups of variables.
 This approach not only yields valuable insights into variable importance but also forms the theoretical foundation for adaptive approximation schemes.
+We focus here on an analysis-based approach for describing the ANOVA decomposition on the sphere for the first time.
+This approach does not answer all application-based questions, which have already been resolved for the classical ANOVA decomposition: For example an approximation theoretical point of view that investigates which function spaces can be described using low-dimensional approximations.

 The key difference to the classical decomposition is that we do not have a tensor product structure of the domain here, which makes modeling more difficult and forces the introduction of additional parameters and structures.
 We found that the decomposition of the function into terms of different parity is a key ingredient for the spherical ANOVA decomposition.